 Day Treatment serves high-risk students who have a history of emotional and/or behavioral problems, and are in need of a structured treatment program in conjunction with their education.
-Students in Day Treatment are 6-15 years old and the program operates year-round, five days a week.
+Students in Day Treatment are 6-14 years old (through 8th grade) and the program operates year-round, five days a week.

 The ratio of staff to students is 1:4 and classes rarely have more than eight students.
 This low ratio enables staff to provide more individualized instruction and attention for each student.
 While in Day Treatment students: learn ways to manage emotions, develop confidence and self esteem, practice building positive relationships, learn to take responsibility for their choices and actions, and learn appropriate classroom etiquette.